Skip to content

 BPM Gateways

 Gateways diverge and converge flows.
 Depicted as a yellow diamond.
 They can be used to determine a path in which the flow will go depending on specific conditions.
-They can split the flow into multiple parallel flows and join parallel flows into a single one.
+They can split a flow into multiple parallel flows and join parallel flows into a single one.

 Exclusive Gateway